 Are you ready for more knowledge and understanding in the assessment, prioritising and management of patients who are ill and quickly deteriorating?
 This course is designed for ENs working in all clinical areas across a variety of health care settings.
 The course aims to provide the knowledge underpinning the skills needed for attending to first-line assessment and management of patients in an emergency / critical situation.

-The course is conducted fully online through guided study and online activities.
+The course is conducted fully online through self-guided study, online activities and quizzes.
 The online learning environment used in ACN is called CNnect.
-It is recommended that students study for approximately 8–10 hours a week.
+It is recommended that student’s study for approximately 8 hours a week.
 The amount of time will be determined by an individual’s learning needs.
-Students are supported by the nurse educator and tutors, and are encouraged to maintain regular contact.
-Networking between students is also encouraged through the use of online forums and activities.
+Students will have access to a nurse educator if they require support.

 The themes covered in this course include:

 - Theme 1 – Working in a critical care environment

 - Theme 2 – Health assessment and first line emergency nursing